osadikk/gameofthree/GameofThreeAsignment/HELP.md

 # Game of Three Assignment

-This project aim to play a game which is developed on distributed systems.
-Those systems are designed with microservices,CQRS,DDD,event sourcing and websocket.
-In this project, four modules runs separately each other.
+This project aims to play a game which is developed based on distributed systems.
+Those systems are designed through microservices,CQRS,DDD,event sourcing and websocket.
+In this project, four modules run separately from each other.

-This project developed with Spring Boot, Kafka, Axon (which is very powerful framework for developing DDD and CQRS projects), Java 8 (which is required),Mongo DB(whis is for event store and CRUD) and Euraka Server.For UI Bootstrap,SockJS,Stomp,Thymleaf, Jquery were used.
+The project is developed through Spring Boot, Kafka, Axon (which is very powerful framework for developing DDD and CQRS projects), Java 8 (which is required),Mongo DB(whis is for event store and CRUD) and Euraka Server.For UI Bootstrap,SockJS,Stomp,Thymleaf, Jquery were used.